KPop Demon Hunters: Casting

 The castings for the characters' voice actors and singing voices were done at separate times, with the singers being cast earlier.
-Ejae was originally brought onto the production as a songwriter, before later being offered the role of Rumi's singing voice; in an interview with Genius Korea, Ejae attributed her casting to "the directors [getting] used to hearing [her] voice in the demos".
-Arden Cho, the voice actress for Rumi, initially auditioned for the role of Celine, only subsequently trying out for the role of Rumi due to the encouragement of co-director Maggie Kang.
-Park Jin-young was initially envisioned for the role of Gwi-Ma, due to the character originally being conceptualized with a more flamboyant and comedic personality.
-However, this was dropped as the character was developed into a more menacing and traditionally antagonistic figure, leading instead to the casting of Lee Byung-hun.
-In April 2025, Ji-young Yoo was revealed to star in the film as Zoey.
+Ejae was originally brought onto the production as a songwriter, before being offered the role of Rumi's singing voice; in an interview with Genius Korea, Ejae attributed her casting to "the directors [getting] used to hearing [her] voice in the demos".
+Arden Cho, the voice actress for Rumi, initially auditioned for the role of Celine, then for the role of Rumi at the encouragement of co-director Maggie Kang.
+Park Jin-young was initially envisioned for the role of Gwi-Ma, because the character was to have a more flamboyant and comedic personality.
+This was dropped as the character was developed into a more menacing and traditionally antagonistic figure, leading instead to the casting of Lee Byung-hun.
+In April 2025, Ji-young Yoo was announced as Zoey.
 The rest of the cast was announced later that month.

 Animation

-The film was animated by Sony Pictures Imageworks in both its Vancouver and Montreal facilities with Josh Beveridge as the head of character animation.
-Appelhans highlighted visual inspiration as being drawn from multiple sources, including music videos, concert stage lighting, editorial photography, Korean dramas, and anime.
-Kang explained that after watching Sony's Spider-Verse films, which are animated in a hybrid 2D-3D style, it was decided to eschew the use of 2D elements, choosing instead to focus on 3D animation, with "faces and the look and feel of anime" being particular inspirations for the film's style.
-Beveridge similarly noted the inspiration of "2D aesthetics but with three-dimensional language", making the film entirely in 3D CGI, and that the film should have a "very bold graphic look".
-Beveridge also highlighted shifting the characters' faces to reflect the film's tone, from glamorous appearances for more triumphant moments, to more aggressive sequences that feature greater line work and angularity in character faces, to comedic moments in which a more Chibi-esque style is used.
-The first major scene to be animated for the film was the initial encounter between Huntrix and the Saja Boys, which, according to Beveridge, acted as a proof of concept for the character designs.
-Kang emphasized the crew's effort to authentically represent Korean identity through character animation, such as through eye and mouth shapes.
-Although the characters speak English, the film's animators designed the characters to use mouth shapes specific to the Korean language while speaking.
-For action scenes, the filmmakers made use of glitter effects inspired by the South Korean film The Villainess (2017), with Beveridge noting that the effect gave the scenes a feeling of dance-fighting, and with Kang noting that "[y]ou can get pretty violent if you put a lot of glitter on".
+The film was animated by Sony Pictures Imageworks in its Vancouver and Montreal facilities with Josh Beveridge as animation director.
+Appelhans said its visual style was inspired by music videos, concert stage lighting, editorial photography, Korean dramas, and anime.
+Kang said that the team changed its idea after watching Sony's Spider-Verse films, celebrated for their hybrid 2D/3D animation.
+Instead of blending the two techniques, they focused on a 3D animation style inspired by the "aesthetics and facial expressions of anime".
+Beveridge similarly noted the inspiration of "2D aesthetics but with three-dimensional language", making the film entirely in 3D CGI, and that it should have a "very bold graphic look".
+Beveridge said the character art shifts to reflect the tone: glamorous for triumphant moments, angular and line-heavy for aggressive sequences, and "chibi-esque" for comedy.
+The first major scene to be animated was the initial encounter between Huntrix and the Saja Boys, which Beveridge said acted as a proof of concept for the character designs.
+Kang sought to authentically represent Korean identity through character animation, focusing on facial features like eye and mouth shapes.
+Although the characters speak English, the animators designed their mouth shapes to the Korean language.
+For action scenes, the filmmakers used glitter effects inspired by the South Korean film The Villainess (2017), with Beveridge stating this gave the scenes a feeling of dance-fighting: "You can get pretty violent if you put a lot of glitter on."
+Precise detail was added to represent Korean cultural details such as the Namsan Tower, Korean cuisine, the Naksan Wall, sign swords, and traditional tiger motifs.